openframeworks/ofBook/chapters/memory/chapter.md

 ![Pointer](images/pointer.svg "")

-A pointer usually occupies 4 or 8 bytes (depending if we are on a 32 or 64bits application), we are representing it as 1 byte only to make things easier to understand, but as you can see it's just another variable.
+A pointer usually occupies 4 or 8 bytes (depending if we are using a 32bit or 64bit application), we are representing it as 1 byte only to make things easier to understand, but as you can see it's just another variable.
 Instead of containing a value, it contains a memory address that points to a value.
 That's why it's called pointer.

 A pointer can point to heap or stack memory.

-Now, let's explain something that it's really important to take into account when programming in C++.
+Now, let's explain something very important to take into account when programming in C++.
 As we've seen until now, when we declare a variable like:

 ```cpp
 int i;